Meditation Before Studying

 One-minute settling cue

-For the first minute, feel your body sitting.
-Notice the lower back meeting the chair, the weight of your legs, and the breath moving in and out.
-If the mind jumps to a message or deadline, silently note “thinking” and return.
+For the first minute, feel the body arriving.
+Notice the weight of your legs, the rise and fall of breathing, or even tense calves from rushing around.
+If the mind jumps to a message, a grade worry, or rehearsal plans, quietly label it “thinking” and come back.

 That return is the practice.